How to visualize a security program (in a way that is not overwhelming)

 In a way, people are endpoints too.
 Our habits, routines, and practices need to be guided to help prevent unsafe intrusion to the organization’s valuable assets.

 Securing the perimeter is the critical first step in protecting your organization.
 But no perimeter can be hardened to the point that it could never be breached.

 As such, your organization needs to implement additional controls as to protect your assets when the perimeter is eventually breached.
 This is part of the “depth” of an appropriately strong defense.

-In your home you might put your most valuable assets in a safe.
+You might put your most valuable assets in a safe in your home.
 And that safe will likely not be put in a room with easy access.
 Valuables that are too large to go into a safe are likely going to be placed carefully into a space that would make it hard for the wrong person (a bad actor) to extricate them.

 The list of the layered controls that make sense for your organization will largely be shaped by its contextual characteristics.
 There is no one-size-fits-all set of requirements.
-If the wrong person got past your perimeter, would it still be a lot of work for them to get to your most valuable assets?
+If the wrong person got past your perimeter, would it still be much work for them to get to your most valuable assets?
 If the right layered controls are in place, it should be.
-Even still, there is no way to ensure a breach will never occur even inside the most well-protected organization.
+Even inside the most well-protected organization, there is no way to ensure a breach will never occur.

 3. Building Resilient Capabilities

 The assets and systems that need to be reliably available and operational in order for your organization to execute its mission need additional considerations.
 This also applies to things that would be very expensive to replace or reconstruct.

 In your home, you likely have insurance to account for this contingency.
 However, a few items may not be able to be immediately replaced if compromised.
 In those cases, you might keep a backup on hand.